Information about Kadilkoy Istanbul

-Kadıköy has many houses from the Ottoman and some from Roman period which are hidden in its side streets.
-Some of them have been turned into cafés, pubs and restaurants, particularly serving seafood and rest of them waiting for restoration
+Kadıköy has many houses from the Ottoman and some from Roman period which is hidden in its side streets.
+Some of them have been turned into cafés, pubs, and restaurants, particularly serving seafood and rest of them waiting for restoration

 Things to Do & See